Product Performance Metrics and KPIs All Startups Should Track

 (Net profit ÷ Investment) x 100 = ROI %

 Fair enough, monitoring startup metrics and KPIs isn't the only answer to achieving business success.
 These are just measurements that can hint at what actions to take and how to drive your product to prosperity.
-After all, you can always opt for joining an incubator or accelerator program.
 The bottom line is that you're the one steering the wheel; your navigator and other signals are just helpers.

 Nonetheless, gathering and handling incoming data properly is indeed challenging.
 You need to have the best startup tools at your fingertips and know how to track data that's crucial for your business without any irrelevant distractions or miss-outs.